RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Exercise_1_Vagrant/README.md

 step 2:

-Once the installation is done, to keep thing neat and orderly, create a folder and then open a terminal in that folder.. we will keep all our files in 1 location
+Once the installation is done, to keep things neat and orderly, create a folder and then open a terminal in that folder.. we will keep all our files in 1 location

 step 3: